CKalitin/ckalitin.github.io/_posts/2025-06-02-impulse-master-plan.md

 </head>

 ![Image](/assets/images/impulse-master-plan/header.jpeg){: .align-center}
-<i>The Impulse Stove has a peak single element power output of 10kW!!!</i>
+<i>The Impulse Stove has a peak single-element power output of 10kW!!!</i>

 ### <b>Intro</b>

-For the last few days I've been visting SF (holy shit you can just do things) and last Thursday I got to see Impulse Labs.
+For the last few days I've been visiting SF (holy shit you can just do things) and last Thursday I got to see Impulse Labs.
 Today, through an unlikely series of events (See Appendix 1), I interviewed at Impulse and could have the opportunity to work on their astoundingly beautiful electric induction stove that can output a max of 10kW from a single heating element!
 For some context, our car at [UBC Solar](https://ckalitin.github.io/technical/2025/03/26/stm32-rcc-register.html) has an average power of 2kW.
 This stove outputs 5x the power of our solar car!

-To hedge against the risk of me getting this job and not being able to write about Impulse Labs, today I'm writing a blog in which I'll attempt to derive the Impulse Labs [Master Plan](https://www.tesla.com/secret-master-plan).
-This is a quick couple hour blog post, so not a full deep analysis like some of my other [Space](https://ckalitin.github.io/space/2024/08/12/extrapolating-demand-firefly.html) [Industry](https://ckalitin.github.io/technology/2024/01/07/analysing-neutron-competitively.html) [posts](https://ckalitin.github.io/technology/2024/11/19/s-curve-examples.html), just a first attempt.
+To hedge against the risk of getting this job and not being able to write about Impulse Labs, today I'm writing a blog in which I'll attempt to derive the Impulse Labs [Master Plan](https://www.tesla.com/secret-master-plan).
+This is a quick couple-hour blog post, so not a full deep analysis like some of my other [Space](https://ckalitin.github.io/space/2024/08/12/extrapolating-demand-firefly.html) [Industry](https://ckalitin.github.io/technology/2024/01/07/analysing-neutron-competitively.html) [posts](https://ckalitin.github.io/technology/2024/11/19/s-curve-examples.html), just a first attempt.

 While at Impulse Labs I got some EE related information and heard the term "NDA" so I assume I can't share it.
 This blog will be a high level exploration/derivation of Impulse's product strategy with information I can find on the internet and hence will not risk divulging information that would get an offer revoked.